Science Priorities and Principles of Operation, Southeast Climate Adaptation Science Center (3 pages)

 Science Priorities and Principles of Operation Memorandum + Appendices providing detailed science priorities, goals, and potential opportunities; detailed operating principles; discussion of “wicked” adaptation problems (20 pages)

-Strategic priorities are defined by a Southeast Climate Science Center Science Plan that was developed by a regional interagency working group and published in 2012.
-It is expected that this plan will be updated every five years.
-Each year the SE CSC receives congressionally appropriated funds from the USGS National Climate Change and Wildlife Science Center to conduct or support strategically important scientific activities that also address tactical priorities.
-Final funding decisions are made by the SE CSC federal director, in consultation with a standing SE CSC science planning team.
+Each year the Southeast Climate Adaptation Science Center receives congressionally appropriated funds from the USGS National Climate Adaptation Science Center to conduct or support strategically important scientific activities that also address tactical priorities.
+Final funding decisions are made by the SE CASC federal director.

-Annual science priorities that guide each year’s SE CSC science funding decisions are identified and discussed by the SE CSC director with the SE CSC science planning team over what typically is a six month period.
-The planning team includes members from the six Southeastern Landscape Conservation Cooperatives (LCCs), along with members that represent the interests and priorities of key federal and state partners working on climate change adaptation in the SE, including the Fish and Wildlife Service, the National Park Service, NOAA, and the U.S. Forest Service.
-In general, all projects funded by the SE CSC address decision-focused interests of LCC stakeholders and develop methods, data, or interpretive information usable at landscape and regional scales.
+Science Priorities and Principles of Operation for the SE CASC, developed in consultation with a Stakeholder Advisory Committee, will guide science funding decisions in FY18 and FY19.
+The SAC includes members that represent the interests and priorities of key federal, state, and tribal partners working on climate change adaptation in the Southeast, including the Fish and Wildlife Service, the National Park Service, NOAA, and the U.S. Forest Service.
+In general, all projects funded by the SE CASC address decision-focused interests of stakeholders and develop methods, data, or interpretive information usable at landscape and regional scales.

-For more information on Fiscal Year 2015 RFP: Southeast Climate Science Center FY15 Call for Statements of Interest and Proposals
+For more information on Fiscal Year 2019 RFP: Southeast Climate Science Center FY19 Call for Statements of Interest and Proposals